malloydata/malloy/packages/malloy/src/doc/fielddef.md

 }
 ```

-MTOY TODO FIX THE DISCRIMINATORS AGAIN
-* `isJoined(fd)` which will return true and grant typed access to the `JoinBase` properties of the `FieldDef`, and because all joined fields are structs, also the `StructDef` properties as well.
+* `isJoined(def)` which will return true and grant typed access to the `JoinBase` properties of the object, and because all joined fields are structs, also the `StructDef` properties as well.

 ## Views